Overview

 Feeding Issues

-- Feeding difficulties are common in children and people with Down syndrome, occurring in about 50% children, particularly during infancy.
+- Feeding difficulties are common in children and people with Down syndrome, occurring in about 80% children, particularly during infancy.
+(Stanley et al. 2018) Hence an enquiry regarding a child’s feeding should be made at each clinic visit, particularly in the first year of life.

-- Factors contributing to feeding difficulties are multi-factorial, related to hypotonia, oro-motor coordination, dentition, underlying medical conditions e.g. congenital heart disease, cows milk protein intolerance etc.
+- Factors contributing to feeding difficulties are multi-factorial, related to hypotonia, poor sensory perception, oro-motor coordination, dentition, underlying medical conditions e.g., gastroesophageal reflux, congenital heart disease, prematurity, respiratory and cow’s milk protein intolerance etc. (Stanley et al. 2018)

 - Most feeding difficulties can be managed conservatively and managed by multi-disciplinary approach along with specialist feeding speech and language therapists, dietitians, occupational therapist, paediatricians etc.